Latest Real Estate News & Updates: Geylang in 2025

 Geylang is still home to many clan associations, some of which were once considered dangerous.
 Once.

 But as Marcos points out, the clan associations are not triads (although long ago there was some relation).
 For the most part, they’re heritage clubs aimed at preserving a dying culture.
-Marcos says that most of them “seem to spend all day playing mah jong, or practicing cultural arts like lion dances.
+Marcos says that most of them seem to spend all day playing mah-jong, or practising cultural arts like lion dances.
 I think I never saw more than a dozen people – and there was never any shouting or swearing, except the friendly sort.”

-Marcos also says the fights in the area are more commonly due to drunk individuals, than actual gangs.
+Marcos also says the fights in the area are more commonly because of drunk individuals, than actual gangs.

 “The few times I saw fighting in the coffee shop, it was between individuals.
 A lot of it was just due to drinking, and then someone would make a comment that irritates someone else at the table.
 Way different from those dangerous triads in movies lah.”